The Parable of the Ten Minas

 11While they were listening to this, he went on to tell them a parable, because he was near Jerusalem and the people thought that the kingdom of God was going to appear at once.
 12He said: “A man of noble birth went to a distant country to have himself appointed king and then to return.
 13So he called ten of his servants and gave them ten minas.
 ‘Put this money to work,’ he said, ‘until I come back’” (Luke 19:11–13).

-Before the nobleman departed for the distant country to be made king, he gave a mina to ten of his servants (vv.
+Before the nobleman departed for the distant country to be made king, he gave one mina to ten of his servants (vv.
 12–13), instructing them to “Put this money to work.”
 The term “minas” refers to substantial sums of money in the culture of that day; ten minas amounted to approximately three years’ wages.
-One lesson we’re to learn from this parable is that while God generously gives us things of considerable value, he fully expects us, as recipients of his provisions, to act wisely in our stewardship of them such that we attain an appreciable return on what he’s provided.
+One lesson we’re to learn from this parable is that while God generously gives us things of considerable value, he fully expects us, as recipients of his provisions, to act wisely in our stewardship of them, such that we attain an appreciable return on what he’s provided.
 A second lesson is this: Christ speaks here about money, but he’s really talking about something far more important: the element of spiritual character.

 The money or mina is only the conduit that he uses to teach a far greater lesson.
 At the end of the day, more than anything else, Christ is interested in what we do with our spiritual “minas.”